 Maybe they saw something unexpected or confusing that made them look away in bewilderment.

-You can start by sketching the basic shape of the sheep's body.
-Then, add details like the face, legs, and wool.
-Use simple lines and keep it easy to start.
+You can start by sketching the basic shape of the penguin, like an oval for the body and circles for the eyes.
+Then, add details like the wings and feet using simple lines.